mitchellkrogza/Fail2Ban-Blacklist-JAIL-for-Repeat-Offenders-with-Perma-Extended-Banning/README.md

 		edit this file at /etc/logrotate.d/fail2ban

-		This is set to rotate the log file monthly and delete any log files older than 13 months assuring you, you always have a full 1 year of log's to reference for Repeat Offenders
+		This is set to rotate the log file monthly and delete any log files older than 13 months, assuring you, you always have a full 1 year of log's to reference for Repeat Offenders

 			/var/log/fail2ban.log {